Krishna: Mahabharata

-The earliest text containing detailed descriptions of Krishna as a personality is the epic Mahabharata, which depicts Krishna as an incarnation of Vishnu.
+The earliest text to contain detailed descriptions of Krishna as a personality is the epic Mahabharata, which depicts Krishna as an incarnation of Vishnu.
 Krishna is central to many of the main stories of the epic.
-The eighteen chapters of the sixth book (Bhishma Parva) of the epic that constitute the Bhagavad Gita contain the advice of Krishna to Arjuna on the battlefield.
+The eighteen chapters of the sixth book (Bhishma Parva) of the epic, which constitute the Bhagavad Gita, contain the advice Krishna gives to Arjuna on the battlefield.

-During the ancient times that the Bhagavad Gita was composed in, Krishna was widely seen as an avatar of Vishnu rather than an individual deity, yet he was immensely powerful and almost everything in the universe other than Vishnu was "somehow present in the body of Krishna".
-Krishna had "no beginning or end", "fill[ed] space", and every god but Vishnu was seen as ultimately him, including Brahma, "storm gods, sun gods, bright gods", light gods, "and gods of ritual."
-Other forces also existed in his body, such as "hordes of varied creatures" that included "celestial serpents."
-He is also "the essence of humanity."
+At the time the Bhagavad Gita was composed, Krishna was widely seen as an avatar of Vishnu rather than an individual deity, yet he was immensely powerful and almost everything in the universe other than Vishnu was "somehow present in the body of Krishna".
+Krishna had "no beginning or end", "fill[ed] space", and every god but Vishnu was seen as ultimately him, including Brahma, "storm gods, sun gods, bright gods, light gods, and gods of ritual".
+Other forces also existed in his body, such as "hordes of varied creatures" that included "celestial serpents".
+He is also "the essence of humanity".

 The Harivamsa, a later appendix to the Mahabharata, contains a detailed version of Krishna's childhood and youth.

 Other sources

 Krishna is celebrated in the Vaishnava tradition in various stages of his life.

-The Chandogya Upanishad (verse III.xvii.6) mentions Krishna in Krishnaya Devakiputraya as a student of the sage Ghora of the Angirasa family.
+The Chandogya Upanishad (Verse III.xvii.6) describes Krishna, in Krishnaya Devakiputraya, as a student of the sage Ghora of the Angirasa family.
 Ghora is identified with Neminatha, the twenty-second tirthankara in Jainism, by some scholars.
-This phrase, which means "To Krishna the son of Devaki", has been mentioned by scholars such as Max Müller as a potential source of fables and Vedic lore about Krishna in the Mahabharata and other ancient literature – only potential because this verse could have been interpolated into the text, or the Krishna Devakiputra, could be different from the deity Krishna.
-These doubts are supported by the fact that the much later age Sandilya Bhakti Sutras, a treatise on Krishna, cites later age compilations such as the Narayana Upanishad but never cites this verse of the Chandogya Upanishad.
-Other scholars disagree that the Krishna mentioned along with Devaki in the ancient Upanishad is unrelated to the later Hindu god of the Bhagavad Gita fame.
+Krishnaya Devakiputraya, which means "To Krishna the son of Devaki", has been mentioned by scholars such as Max Müller as a potential source of fables and Vedic lore about Krishna in the Mahabharata and other ancient literature – only potentially because this verse could have been interpolated into the text, or the Krishna Devakiputra could be different from the deity Krishna.
+These doubts are supported by the fact that the much later Sandilya Bhakti Sutras, a treatise on Krishna, cites later age compilations such as the Narayana Upanishad but never cites this verse of the Chandogya Upanishad.
+Other scholars disagree that the Krishna mentioned along with Devaki in the ancient Upanishad is unrelated to the later Hindu god of Bhagavad Gita fame.
 For example, Archer states that the coincidence of the two names appearing together in the same Upanishad verse cannot be dismissed easily.

-Yāska's Nirukta, an etymological dictionary published around the 6th century BCE, contains a reference to the Shyamantaka jewel in the possession of Akrura, a motif from the well-known Puranic story about Krishna.
+Yāska's Nirukta, an etymological treatise published around the 6th century BCE, contains a reference to the Shyamantaka jewel in the possession of Akrura, a motif from the well-known Puranic story about Krishna.
 Shatapatha Brahmana and Aitareya-Aranyaka associate Krishna with his Vrishni origins.

-In Ashṭādhyāyī, authored by the ancient grammarian Pāṇini (probably belonged to the 5th or 6th century BCE), Vāsudeva and Arjuna, as recipients of worship, are referred to together in the same sutra.
+In Ashṭādhyāyī, authored by the ancient grammarian Pāṇini (probably belonging to the 5th or 6th century BCE), Vāsudeva and Arjuna, as recipients of worship, are referred to together in the same sutra.

 Bala Krishna dancing, 14th century CE Chola sculpture, Tamil Nadu, in the Honolulu Academy of Arts.